OpenNMS/opennms/README.md

 [OpenNMS][]
 ===========

-[OpenNMS][] is an open-source solution that helps you visualize and monitor everything on your local and remote networks.
-It offers comprehensive fault, performance, traffic monitoring, and alarm generation in one place.
-Highly customizable and scalable, OpenNMS easily integrates with your core business applications and workflows.
+[OpenNMS][] is an open-source network monitoring platform that helps you visualize and monitor everything on your local and distributed networks.
+OpenNMS offers comprehensive fault, performance, traffic monitoring, and alarm generation in one place.
+Highly customizable and scalable, OpenNMS integrates with your core business applications and workflows.

+  .

 Features
 ---------

 * **Full inventory management**

-	Supports any type of provisioning and interoperates with virtually any configuration management system.
+	Flexible provisioning system provides many ways to interoperate with configuration management systems.

 * **Extensive data collection**

-	Most industry-standard data collection protocols (14) with no need to write or maintain plugins.
+	Works with many industry-standard data collection protocols (14) with no need to write or maintain third-party plugins: SNMP, JSON, WinRM, XML, SQL, JMX, SFTP, FTP, JDBC, HTTP, HTTPS, VMware, WS-Management, Prometheus.

 * **Robust traffic management**

-	Four flow protocols (NetFlow v.5/9, IPFIX, sFlow).
+	Supports four flow protocols (NetFlow v.5/9, IPFIX, sFlow).
 300,000+ flows/sec.
 Deep-dive analysis, enterprise reporting.

-* **Digital Experience Monitoring**
+* **Digital experience monitoring**

-	Use the distributed Minion infrastructure to monitor a service’s latency and availability from different perspectives.
+	 Use the OpenNMS Minion to monitor a service’s latency and availability from different perspectives.

-* **High Configurability**
+* **Robust configuration**

-	Configure most features through the webUI or XML scripting.
+	Configure most features through the web UI or XML scripting, including thresholding, provisioning, event and flow management, service monitoring, and performance measurement.

 * **Scalability**

-	Monitor tens of thousands of devices via a distributed and tiered system.
+	Monitor hundreds of thousands of nodes using a distributed and tiered system.

-* **Enterprise Reporting and  Visualization**
+* **Enterprise reporting and  visualization**

-	Real-time notifications for high-priority response
+	Customizable dashboards that you can export as a PDF.
+Resource graphs, database reports, charts.
+Define and customize complex layered topologies to integrate topology maps into your service problem management workflow.

 Install OpenNMS
 ==================